Le Mondain: Content

 The poem is set in the Garden of Eden but, contrary to the teaching of original sin, Eden is not portrayed as a paradise from which man would be expelled, but a state of barbarity.
-Adam's nails are described as long and dirty since no-one has yet invented a tool to trim or clean them.
+Adam's nails are described as long and dirty since no one has yet invented a tool to trim or clean them.
 The implication is that the world we experience is hence not a prison into which we have been thrown as punishment.
-Instead, the poem's closing line says, "Le paradis terrestre est où je suis" ("The earthly paradise is where I am.")
+Instead, the poem's closing line says, "Le paradis terrestre est où je suis" ("The earthly paradise is where I am").

 Reaction

 Line 22 of the poem, "Le superflu, chose très-nécessaire" ("The superfluous, a very necessary thing"), became a common catch-phrase.

 Responding to hostile reactions in 1737, Voltaire wrote a poem in the same style, Défense du Mondain ou l'apologie du luxe ("Defense of the Worldling or an Apology for Luxury").
 The themes of the two are somewhat different; "Le Mondain" focusing on the personal benefits of worldly pleasure, while the Défense talks about the social benefits of seeking pleasure.

 The French dramatist Alexis Piron wrote a poem in response, L'Antimondain, in 1738.

-The poem's publication caused a scandal which led to Voltaire fleeing in 1738 from the Chateau de Cirey in France to Brussels, where he spent three months before returning.
+The poem's publication caused a scandal which led to Voltaire fleeing in 1738 from the Château de Cirey in France to Brussels, where he spent three months before returning.

 The poem has been described as embracing the doux commerce philosophy.